TKey Device Verification

 TKey is genuine!

 The program requires Internet connectivity to download the verification data.
 It is possible to get this data downloaded on another system, and transfer it to where you want to run the verification.
-Execute this command for more help and other usage.
+Execute either of these two commands for more help and other usage.

 Windows